thlorenz/proxyquire/README.md

 Removes overrides and replaces them with method of the real module unless it was overridden using **strict** mode.

-## Forcing strict for all overrides

-***proxyquire.forceStrict([force])***

-Allows to enforce [strict mode](#strict-vs-non-strict-overrides) for all overrides, even if they aren't explicitly declared as strict.

-- force parameter is optional and if not present `true` is assumed, thus `forceStrict()` has the same effect as `forceStrict(true)`
-- if force parameter is false, strict mode is no longer enforced e.g., things are back to normal
-- note that once the strict mode is changed, it will stay so for the entire lifetime of proxyquire even if [reset](#reset-all-overrides) is called.
-- once strict mode is enforced, you may change it back to non-strict mode via `forceStrict(false)`

 **Examples:**

 Assume `path.extname` and `path.basename` were overridden previously.